crossplane/oam-kubernetes-runtime/design/one-pager-component-mutable-and-versioning.md

     apiVersion: core.oam.dev/v1alpha2
     kind: ContainerizedWorkload
     name: frontend-a75588698
-status:
-  currentWorkloadRef:
-    apiVersion: core.oam.dev/v1alpha2
-    kind: ContainerizedWorkload
-    name: frontend-c8bb659c5
 ```

 Then the rollout trait will take control of the blue-green deploy progress.

+1. It will find out all the controllerRevisions that belong to the component with the label `controller.oam.dev/component=frontend`.
+2. With the controllerRevision, it will find out all existing workload instances.
+2. It will start to do a rolling update, decrease the replica of old workloads, and increase the new workload.

-Finally the old workload will be removed by rollout trait and the status of rollout trait will align with the spec.
-Getting into another stable state.
+Finally, the old workload will be removed by the rollout trait, getting into another stable state.

 ## Impact to the existing system